TheTaylorLee/PSPortable/README.md

-_**Due to the customized nature of this package I don't recommend using it.
-I do keep this repository public as an example for how someone might consider setting up a similar solution and for sharing with colleagues.**_

 # PSPortable

 Deploys a portable PowerShell package with often used modules.
-If you use this package, you will need to pay attention to the instructions under the fonts section.
 When updates are released, launching PSPortable will present a changelog and prompt to use update-console to update if desired.

-* *__Remove old version of Oh-My-Posh & Install the new Package__*
-  * Only needs to be run if PSPortable was previously used or if haven't upgraded to the latest Oh-My-Posh package format
-  * Only run on workstations and not on servers
+* *__Install Oh-MyPosh__*
   * Skip if this is a server environment since oh-my-posh will not be used
   * Run from an admin pwsh prompt and not PowerShell